pawelmalak/flame/README.md

 - Applications
   - Create, update, delete and organize applications using GUI
-  - Pin your favourite apps to homescreen
+  - Pin your favourite apps to the homescreen

 ![Homescreen screenshot](./.github/_apps.png)

 - Bookmarks
   - Create, update, delete and organize bookmarks and categories using GUI
-  - Pin your favourite categories to homescreen
+  - Pin your favourite categories to the homescreen

 ![Homescreen screenshot](./.github/_bookmarks.png)